Searching ...

 Of course, if you live at higher elevations, expect more snowfall and colder winter temperatures.
 Conversely, if you’re in southern or eastern Colorado, prepare for hotter summers.

-Natural beauty
+Natural Beauty

 Rocky Mountains

-Nature has been proven to lower stress levels, and in Colorado, you’re surrounded by parks, forests, and outdoor lands.
+Nature has been proven to lower stress levels, and in Colorado, you’re surrounded by national parks, forests, and outdoor lands.
 The majestic Rocky Mountains have over 58 peaks topping 14,000 feet, leading to snow-capped peaks long into the summer months.

 Across the scenic deserts in the south and east of the state, find stunning rock formations, hot springs, and winding canyons.
 Truly, Colorado is one of the most beautiful states in America.
 It did inspire the patriotic tune, “America, the Beautiful,” after all.

-Tax advantages
+Tax Advantages

 Colorado wins over retirees with plenty of tax incentives.
 There are no state income taxes on Social Security.
 Other retirement income up to $24,000 can be excluded for taxpayers aged 65 and up.
 That includes government and military pension plans.
 If you need to pay individual income tax, the rate is a flat 4.4% as of 2023.